 Growing up in a family of grocers we always sold off the best product and brought home whatever didn't’ sell well and the scraps from the butchery work.
 Even as a young child at my Nana’s apron strings I was incredibly impressed at her ability to take what one person may view as trash and turn it into some of the best food I have ever tasted.
 She never threw anything away in the kitchen and always found a use for every little scrap of food that came her way.

-As I grew older and got to see some of the inner workings of the store itself I was instilled with a deep respect for food.
+As I grew older and saw some of the store's inner workings of the store itself I was instilled with a deep respect for food.
 I was learning about rotating inventory and the idea of First In, First Out before kindergarten.
-I was watching my father, uncles and grandfather build displays of meat, fruits and vegetables and still get transported to those moments every time I plate up a dish.
-As I got older I realized that not everyone had the same love of and respect for food that my family had.
+I watched my father, uncles and grandfather build displays of meat, fruits, and vegetables and I still get transported to those moments every time I plate up a dish.
+As I got older I realized that not everyone had the same love of and respect for food as my family.

 Any specific stories come to mind?

-For as long as I live, every meal I eat will be measured by my Nana’s Sunday supper.
+Every meal I eat will be measured by my Nana’s Sunday supper for as long as I live.
 My great grandfather had nine children and each of his children married and had nine children.
 My father has seven brothers, one sister and seventy-two first cousins so it was not unusual to have 30 or more people get together for Sunday supper.